d12frosted/elpa-mirror/nongnu/racket-mode-readme.txt

   [https://elpa.nongnu.org/nongnu/racket-mode.svg]
   [https://img.shields.io/badge/Docs-Documentation-blue.svg]

-  This provides a major mode to edit [Racket] source files, as well as a major mode for a Racket REPL.
+  A variety of Emacs major and minor modes for [Racket]: edit, REPL, check-syntax, debug, profile, logging, and more.
 The edit/run experience is similar to [DrRacket].

   Compatible with *Emacs 25.1+* and *Racket 6.9+*.